Nursing Science – Beginning Track Program

 The Registered Nurse (RN) license is considered a general practice certification.
 Coursework in all registered nursing programs is to provide students a thorough background for practice in a variety of specialty areas.
 Graduates of all registered nursing programs apply to take the same licensure exam, the NCLEX-RN, and once licensed, are eligible to apply for employment in a variety of settings including specialty areas such as obstetrics, pediatrics, surgery, critical care, home health and hospice.
 Baccalaureate Degree programs require additional general education and support coursework above what’s required for the Associate Degree and nursing coursework includes additional credit hours in community health nursing, administration and research.

-The nursing program at Rose State College located in Midwest City, OK is accredited by the:
+The nursing program at Rose State College, located in Midwest City, OK, is accredited by the:

 Accreditation Commission for Education in Nursing (ACEN).